FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

-# Introduction to Command Based Programming
+# Introduction to Command Based Programming - Day 1

 >This guide assumes you have set up the FRC development environment and have some previous experience with programming.
 [Here](https://docs.google.com/document/d/1D_mcwmVLvQwqdbdHkHKadVn-h2wcsIWZaU5CHTG-qwE/edit) is a guide to install the FRC Development Environment, if you do not already have it on your machine.
 If you have questions or need assistance, feel free to ask David or any of the other returning software team members
 ## Java
->If you are already familiar with the Java programming language, you can skip this section
+> If you are already familiar with the Java programming language, you can skip this section

 In Robotics, we use the Java programming language.
 Java is an **Object Oriented Language**.
 This means that everything in Java is an **Object**. **Classes** are essentially "blueprints" for objects.
 They define how objects behave, and what kinds of information they contain.
 If we were writing a program to simulate a car, we would start by creating a Car class:
 ```java